unredacted-word/spectacle/book/foreword.md

 and its various translations.
 Debord hid some ideas.
 This is an attempt to contextualize and reveal abstract ideas by bringing in references and annotations in order to add relevance for our current time.
 I have added a few thoughts and examples to help elucidate difficult concepts.
+In the hope of making Debord's work more accessible to those unfamiliar with Marx, Hegel, and the breadth of other works and concepts alluded to in his text, I've knowingly ossified my own translation.
+The reader is strongly encouraged to wander from these pages back to the original text—and beyond.

 Foreign languages are much like distant places, and the act of translation is to visit these places.
 We may recognize similarities, but these places are unique